 Brautigan visited New York where he met Erik Weber

-and his wife, Loie.
-They were recently returned from their trip to India, by way of England, and were in New York visiting Loie's parents.
+and his wife, Lois.
+They were recently returned from their trip to India, by way of England, and were in New York visiting Lois' parents.
 Weber took several photographs of Brautigan visiting Helen Brann at the Sterling Lord agency.
 Brautigan and the Weber's flew to Boston where they met Ron Loewinsohn and visited the Trout Fishing in America School.

-The Trout Fishing in America School was an experimental school spread among eight storefronts in Cambridge, Massachusetts.
-Founded by Peter Miller, a student in the Harvard Graduate School of Education, Trout Fishing in America School offered courses in English, math, science, criminology, theories of revolution, motorcycle repair, and more.
+The Trout Fishing in America School was an experimental school based in two storefronts in Cambridge, Massachusetts, one at 353 Broadway, the other at 188 Prospect.
+Founded in 1969 by Peter Miller, a student in the Harvard Graduate School of Education, Trout Fishing in America School offered courses in English, math, science, criminology, theories of revolution, motorcycle repair, and more.
 Tuition was $10.00 per month.
 Students could earn a high school diploma in learning environments far different from formal academic programs.
+The school was unable to maintain both storefronts and the Prospect Street location became the People's Gallery, a co-op darkroom and exhibit space, founded by Greg Hill, member of the Trout Fishing in America School Borad of Directors, in 1970 and remained affiliated with the school until 1972.
+Brautigan visited both locations in 1969.
 This photograph, taken by Steve Hansen, appeared in John Stickney's Life

 magazine article "Gentle Poet of the Young: A Cult Grows around Richard Brautigan,"